-The Atlantic will bring together cutting-edge economic thinkers and practitioners, financiers, advocacy groups, financial sector media and business leaders for a daylong gathering on the state of the American and world economies.
+The Atlantic brought together cutting-edge economic thinkers and practitioners, financiers, advocacy groups, financial sector media and business leaders for a daylong gathering on the state of the American and world economies.

 The Economy Summit